By Julie McManus

 These examples are nuggets of daily wisdom in seeing how much initial design of services, spaces and wayfinding matter in terms of getting it right.

 There are opportunities here to be recognised around investment in a service experience, both before and after capital is invested in infrastructure or physical touchpoints.
 The key point is value: the value of using existing spaces to the best effect and the value of enabling a new investment to be the most efficient.

 We've had some experience in this game - both working around existing infrastructure to craft an experience that is more responsive and suitable to the needs of users, such as our long term engagement with the Portuguese Airport Authority.
 However, we have also worked alongside architects and environments design, to both build the experience into the physical space and design the physical space around the users' journey.
 See our work with Virgin Atlantic Airways at Heathrow's terminal 3.

 What we've realised is that people's needs change over time and that the places and spaces they're using need to be able to adapt to and reflect these needs.

 To a provider who wants to do this, there are two choices: you can spend a lot of money making an amazing piece of infrastructure that is beautiful and functional.
-If you're going to invest a large amount in this, you might as well spend a bit more to ensure that the thing is optimised for users and will not need updating any time soon.
+If you're going to invest a large amount in this, you might as well spend a bit more to ensure that it is optimised for users and will not need updating anytime soon.

-If this is not an option, and for many it is not, a considerably reduced investment can generate significant change in a space, refreshing and improving the experience for staff and customers.
+If this is not an option, and for many, it is not, a considerably reduced investment can generate a significant change in a space, refreshing and improving the experience for staff and customers.